 In Inferno, Louis-Philippe Demers & Bill Vorn ask the audience to wear a robotic exoskeleton.
 The wearable moves them.
 The choreography is preprogrammed into the wearable system, the wearer only receives the information, no deviation is possible.

-Both play with the erotics of movement control systems, listening and participation, but because of the narratives behind the works, the strategies are different.
+Both play with the erotics of movement control systems, listening and participation, but the narratives are different, and they influence the tools and strategies choices to build the experience .

-Why do we have organs in pair and only one heart? is interactive, the audience has the control over the performance while Inferno is precoded, the audience has no control over the performance.
+Why do we have organs in pair and only one heart? is interactive, the audience has the control over the performance while Inferno is pre recorded, the audience has no control over the performance.

 IN Why do we have organs in pairs and only one heart?
 PARTICIPANTS MOVE THE INTERACTIVE WEARABLE.